patrykkubiela/patrykkubiela/README.md

 My name is Patryk Kubiela and I'm a fan of Nintendo Switch and the atmosphere of games for this platform.
 Sometimes I run, sometimes I exercise, I read a lot, and recently I listen to books - it's addictive!
 Do not start the topic of coffee - you will not free yourself from me :coffee:

-🔭 I’m currently working on
+🔭 I’m currently working at [INEX SoftWare](http://inexsoftware.com.pl/)

+:wolf: My recent pet project that I'm in

 - [Crumbs](https://github.com/patrykkubiela/Crumbs) - my own implementation of GTD framework with few specific functionalities like tasks linked lists and trees.

+📫 Reach me out with...

 <!--
 **patrykkubiela/patrykkubiela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.